 The visit will be a journey from rejection to consecration.
 How a man at first rejected could change sculpture, alone, as much as several artists, the Impressionists, did to painting.
 We will be in awe at a man's perseverance and creativity, wonder why he was overlooked, and why he always had a copy of Dante's Divine comedy in his pocket.

-We will also mention the genius and tragic life of Camille Claudel, Rodin's student and mistress.
+We will also mention the genius and tragic life of Camille Claudel, Rodin's assistant and mistress.

 It is possible to combine the visit with the nearby Orsay museum, where other Rodin works are shown.